What is an Academic Rep?

 What training and support is provided?

-As well as training, you’ll receive a newsletter at least once a month with relevant updates, information and opportunities relating to your role – this will include the chance to attend regional and national conferences to meet reps from other faculties.
+As well as training, everyone receives a newsletter at least once a month with relevant updates, information and opportunities relating to the role – this will include the chance to attend regional and national conferences to meet reps from other institutions.

 The Academic Affairs Officer and Academic Representation Coordinator are also on hand throughout the year to organise regular catch-ups, additional training opportunities and provide ongoing support should you need it.